fsh-nur/vpc_architecture/vpc_tutorial.md

 Custom TCP for PORT 3000 from 0.0.0.0/0
 ```
 6. For the **private-db** instance:

 *The `auto-assign public IP` should be **disabled***

 ```
 Custom TCP for PORT 27017 from PUBLIC SUBNET IP
 SSH for PORT 22 from MY IP
 ```

+-- there would not be any traffic into the database
 ## Connecting the APP to DB in terminal

 1. SSH into the app instance